cpinte/mcfost/docs/parameter_file.rst

 * ``x``, ``y``, ``z``: position of the star, in au.
 If this is not (0,0,0), the image symmetries must be set to F

-* ``is_blackbody``: is the stellar emission approximated by a blackbody of temperature Temp?
+* ``automatic_spectrum?``: should the stellar spectrum estimated automatically from the effective temperature and radius ?
   If not, the stellar spectrum indicated in the following line is used instead

   .. note:: ``Teff`` vs stellar atmosphere model.
 The effective
           temperature is only used to compute the total stellar luminosity and it doesn't need to match the atmosphere model.
-In practice, the atmosphere model shoud be chosen with the effective temperature closest to the target's, use the same ``Teff`` and adjust ``Rstar`` to get the right Lstar.
-However, one could use more precise numbers for both Teff and Rstar (when available in the literature, for instance).
+In practice, the atmosphere model will be chosen with the effective temperature closest to the target's.
+In any case, the luminosity will be set by ``Teff`` and ``Rstar`` (assuming there is no UV excess).

 * ``fUV, slope_fUV:`` photospheric UV excess and its slope in Fnu.